patrickfrey/mewa/doc/faq.md

 ### How to implement resolving of initializer lists?

-For initializer lists without explicit typeing of the nodes (like for example ```{1,{2,3},{4,5,{6,7,8}}}```) you need some sort of recursive type resolution within a constructor call.
+For initializer lists without explicit typeing of the nodes (like for example ```{1,{2,3},{4,5,{6,7,8}}}```) some sort of recursive type resolution is needed within a constructor call.
 In the example _language1_ I defined a const expression type for unresolved structures represented as list of type constructor pairs.
 The reduction of such a structure to a type that can bew instantiated with structures using type resolution ([typedb:resolve_type](#resolve_type)) and type derivation ([typedb:derive_type](#derive_type)) to build the structures as composition of the structure members.
 This mechanism can be defined recursively, meaning that the members can be defined as const expression type for unresolved structures themselves.
 The rule in example _language1_ is that a constructor that returns *nil* has failed and leads to an error or a dropping of the case when using it in a function with the name prefix _try_.

 <a name="controlStructures"/>

 ### How to implement control structures?

-Control structure constructors are special because you need to interrupt and terminate expression evaluation as soon as the expression evaluation result is determined.
+Control structure constructors are special because expression evaluation has to be interrupted as soon as the expression evaluation result is determined.
 Most known programming languages have this behaviour in their specification.
 For example in an expression in C/C++ like
 ```C
 if (expr != NULL && expr->data != NULL) {...}
 ```